-Create a small website using only HTML and CSS.
 The subject of the site will be an artist, designer, photographer, or visual topic (font, color, or other design element) of your choice.
-To receive full credit for this assignment, your site will meet the following guidelines:
+To receive full credit for this assignment, your sites will meet the following guidelines:

-- 1.)
-Site will consist of at least 5 individual hand-coded HTML pages, - o a "home" page that introduces the site, - a brief biography / history of your subject, - o include a selection of visual examples (pictures, video) of your subject's work, - o provide your own thoughts and reactions to the subject, - a page explaining your design decisions and providing links to your research sources.
+Both sites will consist of at least 4 individual hand-coded HTML pages,

+- a "home" page that introduces the site and includes your own thoughts on the subject, - a brief biography / history of your subject, - include a selection of visual examples (pictures, video) of your subject's work, - a page explaining your design decisions and providing links to your research sources.